 How Much Does a Mice Exterminator Cost?

 The average mice exterminator cost is a little less than $350.
-The price range is from $246.50 upwards to $432.50.
-Mice exterminator cost could include consultation, an inspection of the area, setting traps, applying sealant, cleaning up, and follow-up visits.
+The price range for hiring a mouse exterminator is from $246.50 upwards to $432.50.
+Mice exterminator costs could include consultation, an inspection of the area, setting traps, applying sealant, cleaning up, and follow-up visits.

 In addition to the above steps, there are other actions you must take to make sure mice cannot return.
-These steps can cost as low as $250 or as high as $2,000.
-Costs include consultation (free), setting traps and sealant, spraying rodenticide, making repairs, cleaning, and following up.
+These mice exterminator steps can cost as low as $250 or as high as $2,000.
+Just like the cost of rat extermination, the service payment includes consultation (free), setting traps and sealant, spraying rodenticide, making repairs, cleaning, and following up.